syncfusion-content/javascript-docs/js/ReportViewer/how-to/create-report.md

 2.Select the Visual C#, Reporting project type from the project type, then select the Reports Application project type.
 Set the project's Name to "RDLCReportsApplication" then click OK.

+N> If you don't see the Business Intelligence or Report Server Project options, you need to update SSDT with the Business Intelligence templates.
+See [Download SQL Server Data Tools](https://docs.microsoft.com/en-us/sql/ssdt/previous-releases-of-sql-server-data-tools-ssdt-and-ssdt-bi?view=sql-server-2017#links-to-download-pages).

 ![Create new reporting application project](/images/how-to/create-report/reporting-application.png)

 ### Create business object class